-This Fact sheet is about public rights of way.
-It should be read together with our general information booklet about our service.
+This Factsheet is about public rights of way.
+It should be read together with our general information available here.

 A public right of way is a right for a member of the public to pass along a route over land which might be in private ownership.
 There are different types of rights of way.
 These include footpaths, bridleways, cycle tracks and byways open to all traffic.
 A council, as the highway authority, maintains a definitive map and statement of the public rights of way in its area.
 This provides conclusive evidence of the existence of a right of way.